Mystorius/hf-cloud-mle/part2/README.md

 The dockerfile can be found [here](./Dockerfile).

+CUDA device compatibility can be tricky, you can find the hardware based `Compute Capability` matrix [here](https://developer.nvidia.com/cuda-gpus).
+To check which CUDA Toolkit version is supported, have a look at [CUDA Wikipedia page](https://en.wikipedia.org/wiki/CUDA#GPUs_supported).
+For the H100 the CUDA Toolkit version should be 11.8 or higher.

 ## Local Build and Distribution
 ### Building the Docker Image
 To build the Docker image locally, run the the following command: